 ICSU is celebrating its 75 years and organizes a conference: "Global Scientific Challenges: Perspectives from Young Scientists", that will be held in April 2007 in Germany.
 This conference will bring together approximately two hundred young scientists from across the world, and from different disciplines, to discuss and debate some of the key challenges for science in the 21st century.
 Participants should ideally be under 35 years old (with an absolute age limit of 40 years).
 Participants should have a PhD or MSc or have completed at least 2 years of post-graduate research studies.
-For more information click here Secretary General, Stephen Nortcliff. further information.
-Please contact the for s.nortcliff@reading.ac.uk
+For more information click here Please contact the Secretary General, Stephen Nortcliff, for further information. s.nortcliff@reading.ac.uk